ciglenecki/torch-image-blockiness/README.md

 The higher the blockiness metric value, the more likely it is that the image was JPEG-compressed at a low quality.

-**Re-implementation of blockiness algorithm from the "Rethinking Image Super-Resolution from Training Data Perspectives" paper.**

 ![](assets/readme.webp)

+This is a re-implementation of blockiness algorithm from the "Rethinking Image Super-Resolution from Training Data Perspectives" paper.

-This re-implementation has the following improvements over the original implenetation:
+It has the following improvements over the original implementation:

 1. operations are written in torch (gpu friendly)
 2. operations are vectorized